 is high, around 3% - 3.5%, and the sugars are low, around 0.2%.

 The plant is robust and the crop yields are high and as a result,

 Burley is the mainstay of the American cigarette manufacturers,

 characteristics and flavor.
-It burns very cool with very little "bite,"
+It burns cool with little "bite,"

-but it burns somewhat poorly and also with very little flavor (somewhat
+but it burns somewhat poorly and also with little inherent flavor

 added flavorings beautifully, so this is the single most popular

 tobacco for "aromatic" blends, soaking up and holding just about